Thanks to you all for making 2010 a great photo restoration year and here’s looking forward to another challenge packed 2011!

 During the last year, we have noticed many more photo restoration companies coming online and the competition is stiffer than ever.
 With your help, we will continue to strive and push forward.

 During the past year, we have restored some interesting photos, from record attempts in aviation and cycling, historic moments from the Titanic and we have been on TV and ongoing negotiations for the restoration of some historic war photos.

 I personally have some advice for those of you visiting the blog for the first time.
 Are wondering how to assess this company as someone who can help restore your photos?

-When choosing your restoration company, do the have a land line phone number?, do they only list a mobile or not a all but hide behind a “contact us” web form?
+When choosing your restoration company, do they have a landline phone number? do they only list a mobile or not an all but hide behind a “contact us” web form?
 No email address is visible?
 Why is that?

-Be wary of those that don’t have a land line phone number as they are more likely to be part time and are not an expect in photo restoration!
+Be wary of those that don’t have a landline phone number as they are more likely to be part-time and are not an expert in photo restoration!

 Is the company you are interested in undercutting everyone else you have looked at?
 More likely they are failing as a business and are desperate to get the work.
 If they only charge a small amount for their restoration be sure to know where the restoration work is being carried out.

-Sticking with local companies to your country will not only boosts your economy but gives you speed of turn around and workmanship.
-That is of course if they are a full time restoration artist.
+Sticking with local companies to your country will not only boosts your economy but gives you the speed of turn around and workmanship.
+That is of course if they are a full-time restoration artist.
 Knowing you can contact your artist in working hours and that they respond swiftly to your requests is both reassuring and professional.

 If you want a photo restoration and don’t know where to start, check out my main photo repair page for more details or my page of photo restoration services for how I can help you and how you can hire me.